redplc/node-red-contrib-redplc-rpi-mcp23s17/README.md

 npm install node-red-contrib-redplc-rpi-mcp23s17
 ```
 ## Usage
-Wire this node to first output of redPlc cpu node.<br>
+This node reads/writes from/to Node-Red global variables<br>
-Global variable I are updated with digital inputs.<br>
+Update is triggered by redPlc cpu node or module-update node<br>
-Global variable Q sets digital output.<br>
+This node works only on Raspberry Pi with Raspberry Pi OS<br>
-This node works only on Raspberry Pi with Raspberry Pi OS.<br>
+Enable SPI with raspi-config<br>
-Enable SPI with raspi-config.
+Consult datasheet for absolute maximum ratings<br>

 ### Digital Input (Variable I):
 ### Digital Output (Variable Q):